Router fence

 October 17th, 2024

 Transform your woodworking setup with this easy-to-build router fence.
-Our step-by-step guide will show you how to create a versatile fence using plywood, t-tracks, and a dust port, ensuring flawless cuts every time.
-Perfect for vertical operations and bits without bearings, this fence design also supports featherboards, stop blocks, and features a replaceable insert for maximum precision.
+This step-by-step guide will show you how to create a versatile fence using plywood, t-tracks, and a dust port, guaranteeing flawless cuts every time.
+Perfect for vertical operations and bits without bearings, this fence design also supports featherboards, stop blocks, and has a replaceable insert for both tear out free operation and repeatable set ups.
 No matter where you are in your woodworking journey, this project is a great way to make your work more precise and efficient!

 ATTENTION: These plans are yours to use…they are offered as a gift from me to you.
 You have every right to use them to make this project for yourself, but please, do not sell or give these plans away as your own.
 I make absolutely no money off of these so I would appreciate those who view these plans to abide by basic copyright laws.